Artistic Nature and Harsh Criticism

 So this week I went back and looked at all the changes she had me make on pages of the children’s books.
 I threw all those changes out as worthless and went back to where my art was before.
 It was better before she started making unrealistic changes.
 I think I should let a publisher be the judge.
 I still may run into art directors and publishers that don’t like my work but I don’t have to crumple up and die.
 I can just move onto the next one.
 In a great and big world, someone will love my work enough to publish it.

 Do you have a method of pulling yourself out of the depths when something or someone has brought you down?
 Do you go to trusted friends?
 Do you do what I often do and discount your family’s encouragement because they are “family and they have to love you?”
 Is there a mystery cure I’m unaware of?
-Are you able to shake it off or do you suffer depression like I did?
+Are you able to shake it off or do you suffer depression as I did?
 How long does it take you to come out of it?
 I’d love to know I’m not the only one.